 Christine Moravec, PhD, is a Staff Research Scientist and Director of Basic Research in the Kaufman Center for Heart Failure within the Robert and Suzanne Tomsich Department of Cardiovascular Medicine at Cleveland Clinic.
-Dr. Moravec is also one of three Associate Directors of the Bakken Heart-Brain Institute and holds secondary appointments in the Department of Molecular Cardiology and the Center for Integrative Medicine.
+Dr. Moravec holds secondary appointments in the Department of Molecular Cardiology and the Center for Integrative Medicine and she is the Director of Basic Science Education for the Cleveland Clinic Lerner College of Medicine.
 Her specialty interests include heart failure, cellular malfunction in cardiac dysfunction, drugs that may improve contractility of the failing heart, and remodeling of the failing heart using both surgical and psychophysiologic interventions.
 Dr. Moravec has a particular interest in mind-body medicine as it applies to cardiovascular disease, and is involved in several studies of psychophysiologic interventions designed to diminish overactivation of the autonomic nervous system in patients with cardiac disease.
 Dr. Moravec also runs the human heart tissue bank, which allows researchers at Cleveland Clinic to study the causes and possible treatments of human heart diseases.

 Dr. Moravec attended John Carroll University in University Heights, Ohio, where she received a Bachelor of Arts degree in religious studies, followed by a Master of Science degree in biology.
 Dr. Moravec went on to pursue a PhD in regulatory biology from Cleveland State University, completing her research work for her dissertation at the Cleveland Clinic as a Graduate Student Fellow in the Department of Heart and Hypertension.
 She subsequently trained as a Postdoctoral Fellow in the Cleveland Clinic Department of Cardiovascular Biology, completing her specialty training in cellular physiology and electronmicroscopy.
 During her postdoctoral fellowship, Dr. Moravec was awarded a fellowship from the American Heart Association and also received the Tarazi Award for Cardiovascular Research at Cleveland Clinic.